7.3 CCD Operation and Feasibility Considerations

 In observations of faint sources, particularly for dispersed light exposures, the intrinsic count rates can be very low.
 The exposure time needed to reach a break-even between the read-out noise and the Poisson noise per pixel associated with the minimal sky background is ~15 minutes for imaging in 50CCD mode, and ~36 minutes for slitless spectroscopy with G750L.
 With a dark current of 0.009 e/s it takes 35 minutes of integration for the Poisson statistics on the detector background to equal the read noise.
 Therefore, repeated short exposures of faint sources can significantly increase the total noise from added readouts.
 Selecting the correct number and length of repeated integrations requires a consideration of the trade-off between increased read noise and more robust cosmic ray elimination.
 The STIS ETC, or the S/N plots in Chapter 13 and Chapter 14, can help you determine whether your observations are in the read noise dominated regime.

 Be sure to take at least two identical CCD exposures in each configuration to allow removal of cosmic rays in post-observation data processing.
+There are limitations with taking only two exposures that may require manual reprocessing of data as described in STIS ISR 2019-02, due to overflagging of cosmic rays.
+Current failure rates of the cosmic ray removal algorithm may be assessed with the STIS Cosmic Ray Monitor.

 7.3.5 Hot Pixels